richardeigenmann/swiss-cantonal-beer/workshop/workshop.md

   ];
 ```

-We may need to tell Angular that this is a standalone component (which is the modern way to do Angular; modules still work fine for the time beeing):
+Probably not needed: We may need to tell Angular that this is a standalone component (which is the modern way to do Angular; modules still work fine for the time beeing):

 ```diff
 @Component({